centreon/centreon-archived/doc/en/index.rst

 Centreon is open source software which enables you to supervise all the elements comprising your information system.

-New ! :ref:`How to reduce your time to monitoring with Centreon IMP ? <impconfiguration>`
+:ref:`How to reduce your time to monitoring with Centreon IMP ? <impconfiguration>`

 Contents: